dgeb/ember_data_example/README.md

 The contact listing is initially loaded from data embedded in the html to improve performance (see views/contacts/index.html.erb).

 This initial version is quite buggy.
-Please help me improve it by filing issues and pull requests!
+Please help improve it by filing issues and pull requests!